LoginRadius/sso-connector/Shopify/LRShopifyMultipass-nodejs/README.md

 - Open `http://localhost:3000/demo` in your browser
 - Create a LoginRadius user account using the registration form on the demo
 - Login into the demo and navigate to **Shopify Store** on the profile page.
-- Click **Redirect to Shopify Store** button and it will log you in the Shopify store.
+- Click the **Redirect to Shopify Store** button and it will log you in to the Shopify store.

 ### LoginRadius APIs called used in this Demo
 * PUT : [Auth Update Profile by Token](#UpdateProfileByAccessToken-put-)<br>